chris-gr81/application_portfolio/cs50p_final_pycolino/README.md

 * `pycolino.py`: The main Python script containing the Pycolino command-line tool.
 * `pycolino.csv`: The CSV file used for storing file names and associated notes.
-* `test_pycolino.py`: A set of unit tests to ensuring the functionality
+* `test_pycolino.py`: A set of unit tests to ensure the functionality

 ## Testing